Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-memory allocation, computation scheduling,.; booking system #/l+-?tp/ monty hall problem; iff choose a (⅓), {b,c} (⅔ = more likely to win; take the lowest value away, and the remaining is more likely to win), but how do i replicate this in the wild? i'm /thinking|planning/ to gamble my problems away… goto prison v double freedom; safer to stay c̄ first axiom my thoughts are @roulette; single bets on all, but one; -bet 1, -bet 2, -bet 3,.; keep it moving betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle; maybe even eitherside of landings no"-thing" is bad hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|../ through the probabilities at escape (/(from|to).*/) velocity it's like mining cryptocurrencies; crack 1, crack 2, crack 3,.; keep it going it's hard to imagine a plane going missing c̄ gps; the usa is either incompetent idiocracy, or testing their 51ˢᵗ area, gta + human traffixing,..
+memory allocation, computation scheduling,.; booking system #/l+-?tp/ monty hall problem; iff choose a (⅓), {b,c} (⅔ = more likely to win; take the lowest value away, and the remaining is more likely to win), but how do i replicate this in the wild? i'm /thinking|planning/ to gamble my problems away… goto prison v double freedom; safer to stay c̄ first axiom my thoughts are @roulette; single bets on all, but one; -bet 1, -bet 2, -bet 3,.; keep it moving (it's motion towards winning) betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle; maybe even eitherside of landings no"-thing" is bad hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|../ through the probabilities at escape (/(from|to).*/) velocity it's like mining cryptocurrencies; crack 1, crack 2, crack 3,.; keep it going (it's motion towards winning) it's hard to imagine a plane going missing c̄ gps; the usa is either incompetent idiocracy, or testing their 51ˢᵗ area, gta + human traffixing,..

 maintain a list of malfunctional resources in 𝄞triplicate #cfg